North River Road-Neighbourhood Traffic Calming Study

 Overview

-The City of Ottawa is conducting a Local Neighbourhood Traffic Calming (NTC) study along North River Road (between Donald Street and south of Wright Street) due to concerns raised by the residents about speeding, pedestrian safety, and aggressive driver behavior.
+The City of Ottawa is conducting a Local Neighbourhood Traffic Calming (NTC) study along North River Road (between Donald Street and south of Wright Street) due to concerns raised by the residents about speeding, pedestrian safety, and aggressive driver behaviour.

-The purpose of an NTC study is to address community concerns related to traffic on existing local and minor collector streets within neighborhoods.
+The purpose of an NTC study is to address community concerns related to traffic on existing local and minor collector streets within neighbourhoods.
 The NTC studies do not involve the redesign and/or reconstruction of an entire street but focus on key localized roadway modifications and/or spot retrofits.
 Previous NTC studies have resulted in the implementation of various traffic calming measures and/or other permanent roadway modifications.

 There are three phases of the NTC study process: the pre-study phase, the study phase, and the implementation phase.